-* '''Far Left''': A radically left-wing party which will defend the welfare state at all costs and doesn't trust [[CorruptCorporateExecutive businesspeople]].
+* '''Far Left''': A radically left-wing party which will defend the welfare state at all costs and doesn't trust [[CorruptCorporateExecutive businesspeople and the private enterprise]].
 They have more in common with the Far Right than either likes to admit; both "Far" factions share a fondness for populism and simplicity, and a distrust of UsefulNotes/TheEuropeanUnion.
 Both parties channel working-class discontent and rage, but whereas the Far Right directs this rage towards immigrants and left-wing intellectuals, the Far Left tends to direct it towards bankers, businesspeople and "managers".
-And yes, in a number of countries this includes Communists.
+And yes, in a number of countries this includes old-school Communists.

 And now three oddities outside the standard spectrum.